 Molly now lives in downtown Toronto, where she works as a community development social worker and is a daily cycling commuter.
-She’s completed extensive bike tours both solo and with friends, in parts of Canada, the US, Europe, and Hawaii.
+She’s completed extensive bike tours both solo and with friends, in parts of Canada, the USA, Europe, and Hawaii.

 In this exclusive interview, Molly shares some of her greatest rewards and challenges when traveling by bike.

 Molly, what inspired you to try bike touring?

 My first “tour” was a short 3 or 4 day ride after I got a new bike for my 30th birthday.
 It was no big deal.
 Then a couple years later a friend of mine asked if I wanted to ride the Cabot Trail, a 300 km route on the east coast of Canada.
 The maximum elevation was 1,470 feet, but more than that - there was a LOT of steep ups and downs.
 It was so steep at times that my front wheel wouldn’t stay on the ground, and we had to do switchbacks across the road to get up.

 I remember it as being incredibly beautiful, continuously wet and cold, and hard.
 Then years passed and at some point, it felt like my life got harder and confusing.
 I quit my job and skipped between jobs trying to find something I loved to do or where I fit in.
 The idea of biking always came to my mind as a solace from the complications.
 I wanted to be near the ocean, on long open roads.

 “I skipped between jobs, trying to find something I loved.
 The idea of biking always came to my mind as a solace from the complications.
 I wanted to be near the ocean, on long open roads.”